ostis-apps/ostis-microclimate/README.md

 ## About <a name = "about"></a>

-This client is created for providing interaction between OSTIS and microcontrollers by COM-port and WEB-socket.
+This client is created to providing interaction between OSTIS and microcontrollers by COM-port and WEB-socket.
 It records microclimate parameters
 (such as temperature, humidity, etc.) into SC-memory.

 ## Getting Started <a name = "getting_started"></a>